DigitPaint/roger-style-guide/README.md

 ## Release

-Every release should have it's own version number.
+Every release should have its own version number.
 Add a git tag with the version number (eg. `v4.8.11`).
-Futhermore the changelog has to be up-to-date.
+Futhermore, the changelog has to be up-to-date.

-### Intern
+### Internal

 Projects with both front- and back-end done by Digitpaint, should be released with an updated changelog and version tag.